notwhowhat/arduino-sequencer/README.md

 - [x] ? - adjust speed of autoBtnMode 2 (recording with spaces) with forward and reverse - see timingAdjust_autoBtnStep2 branch - 231110ish!

 ## proposed versioning
-alpha as it is only tested on our unit - if someone else loads the software and we get reports it works then we will move it to beta, beta versions 1-4 after each additional user has loaded it and finds it functional production when we have >=5 units reported working eof
+- alpha as it is only tested on our unit - if someone else loads the software and we get reports it works then we will move it to beta,
+- beta versions 1-4 after each additional user has loaded it and finds it functional
+- production, set when we have >=5 units reported working

+eof